Setneuf/pro-player-tool/README.md

 #
 ## Installation

-Just download and run the app on your PC (Windows only) along with the game (in window mode).r.
+Just download and run the app on your PC (Windows only) along with the game (in window mode).

 #
 ## How to use PPT with Among US